pytennessee/pytn-2019/_posts/2019-01-17-things-to-do-in-nashville.md

 * The Cupcake Collection: A Germantown instution for almost homemade, classic Southern cupcakes
 * Dozen Bakery: A small bakeshop in the Wedgewood Houston area of town with French classic pastries

 Have more Nashville greats we need to add to our list?
+Need another recommendation for a different category that we didn't mention like where to find Nashville unicorns?
 Did you visit one of our suggestions and want to tell us about it?
-Tweet us @PyTennessee!
+Tweet us [@PyTennessee](https://www.twitter.com/PyTennessee "PyTennessee")!